ufsit/ufsit-portal/README.md

 ## Setting up a Development Environment

-The UFSIT Portal uses a recent version of NodeJS that supports newer Javascript standards, MySQL for data persistence, and Heroku for application deployment.
-AngularJS 1.X is used for our front-end (the portal is a single-page webapp) along with bootstrap for CSS.
+The UFSIT Portal uses a recent version of Node.js with Express that supports newer ES8 (aka ES2017), MySQL for data persistence, and Heroku for application deployment.
+AngularJS 1.X is used for our front-end (the portal is a single-page webapp) along with bootstrap for CSS styling.

 ### Downloading the app and installing dependencies

-If you are a member of UFSIT, you can work directly on this repository.
+If you are a member of UFSIT with the correct access rights, you can work directly on this repository.
 Otherwise, you will need to make a fork of this repository, clone that, and provide any changes via Pull Requests.
 The following steps assume you are a member of the UFSIT organization.